AxC1271/ClockCrossing/README.md

 ---

-## 📬 Visitor Feedback

-Found a bug?
-Have a synchronizer technique I missed?
-Want to share your CDC horror story?

-Open an issue or submit a PR—this is a living guide that improves with community input!

----

-## 📝 License

-Open source and free for learning!
-If these synchronizers save your silicon, attribution is appreciated.

----

 **Built with careful timing analysis ⏰ at Case Western Reserve University**

 *P.S. - No flip-flops were harmed in the making of this repository (though a few entered metastable states temporarily).*